Do you use title tags and meta description tags? Of course you do because you already know meta tags can help boost your search engine rankings.

 They’re called Facebook Open Graph and Twitter Cards.
 Here’s how you can leverage both of them:

 When you share an image on Facebook, what does it look like?

 Well, it doesn’t always look like that.
 Facebook tries to read the code on your page, but it isn’t always able to pull your images.
 If you don’t use the Open Graph tags when you share a URL from your site on Facebook, this is what it may look like:

-That’s what it used to look like with Quick Sprout before I implemented Open Graph tags on my site.
-After implementing Open Graph tags, I was able to increase my Facebook traffic by 174%, simply because now there was an image next to my Quick Sprout status updates.
+That’s what it used to look like with Quick Sprout before we implemented Open Graph tags on our site.
+After implementing Open Graph tags, we were able to increase our Facebook traffic by 174%, simply because now there was an image next to our Quick Sprout status updates.

 Now that you are convinced that you should use Open Graph, here is how you set it up on your website.